 Picking out a decent monitor is one of the major design philosophies of any Gaming Setup, especially for those with high-end systems.
 It makes little sense to choose powerful components to put into your system, but then spend a minimal amount on your display.
 At the end of the day, if you have a good graphics card that can output great performance, you should make use of that!
 With games like Cyberpunk 2077 offering vibrant neon lights, Ray Tracing, and huge towering buildings, you should be able to experience the majesty of these games on a display that matches.

 Understandably though, picking out a monitor that is right for you and your build can be a difficult undertaking.
-Displays offer different types of panels, refresh rates, sizes and aspect ratios – it can all be so confusing.
-Hopefully we can offset some of that confusion for you today by talking about what makes this Alienware monitor so incredible.
+Displays offer different types of panels, refresh rates, sizes and aspect ratios – it can all be so confusing and is something we’ve spoken about in our Best Gaming Monitor guide.

 Panels, OLED, and Quantum Dot